-We have 48 Councillors of the Council divided into 16 wards.
-All councillors are elected by registered voters in their wards.
+We have 48 Councillors and the Council is divided into 16 wards.
+All Councillors are elected by registered voters in their wards.

 You can also download the Committee Library.and the . and the

 To find out contact details for our Councillors please use our Councillors search page.

 You can use the Councillor search tool to find out the following information: